-After\footnote{This work was carried out in the framework of the ILD Concept Group.} the discovery of the Higgs boson, the search for beyond the standard model through precise measurement of Higgs has been expected.
+After\footnote{This work was carried out in the framework of the ILD Concept Group.} the discovery of the Higgs boson, the search for beyond the Standard Model through precise measurement of Higgs has been expected.
 There is a consensus among particle physicists to build Higgs Factories as the next-generation accelerator.
 There are several $\mathrm{e^+e^-}$ Higgs Factories currently under consideration.
 ILC project is one of the Higgs Factory projects.

 With more precise measurements of Higgs, the effects of SUSY and other new TeV physics models can be seen.
-For instance, if there is a new physics phenomenon at 1 TeV, the offset from the standard model will be about 6$\,\%$ so that accuracy of about 1$\,\%$ will be required.
+For instance, if there is a new physics phenomenon at 1 TeV, the offset from the Standard Model will be about 6$\,\%$ so that accuracy of about 1$\,\%$ will be required.
 In the ILC project, the accuracy of $H\to b\bar{b}$ measurements is expected to be $\sim 1\%$.
-For precise measurements of Higgs, especially Higgs coupling constants of $H\to b\bar{b},\,c\bar{c},\,g\bar{g},\,s\bar{s}$, the performance of flavor tagging should be improved.
+For precise measurements of Higgs, especially Higgs coupling constants of $H\to b\bar{b},\,c\bar{c},\,gg,\,s\bar{s}$, the performance of flavor tagging should be improved.

 Jet flavor tagging is a classification task using the information of each jet such as impact parameters of tracks and number of vertices.
-Bottom jets have 2 secondary vertices, whereas charm jets have 1 secondary vertex.
+Bottom jets have two secondary vertices, whereas charm jets have one secondary vertex.
 Strange jets have more strange hadron like Kaon, whereas light jets have less.
 Those differences between jets should be detected by jet flavor tagging.

 In ILC or CLIC studies, LCFIPlus\cite{Suehara_2016} has been used for flavor tagging.
-This is a flavor tagging software using machine learning technique (BDT).
-Recently, a research group in CERN presented a new model for flavor tagging called ParticleNet\cite{Qu_2020} using GNN (Graph Neural Network) model.
-As below, ParticleNet achieved better performance\cite{FCCPN} than LCFIPlus, although there are differences between them in terms of the datasets used and their detectors (ILC and FCCee).
+This is a flavor tagging software using machine learning technique of boosted decision tree (BDT) classification.
+Recently, a research group in CERN presented a new model for flavor tagging called ParticleNet\cite{Qu_2020} using Graph Neural Network (GNN) model.
+As below, ParticleNet achieved better performance\cite{FCCPN} than LCFIPlus, although there are differences between them in terms of the datasets used and their detectors (ILC and FCC-ee).

 Lately, Particle Transformer (ParT)\cite{qu2024particletransformerjettagging} has been applied to LHC fast simulation data.
 The performance of event tagging of fast simulation dataset (JetClass\cite{qu2024particletransformerjettagging}) has been greatly improved by using ParT.
 In this study, we apply ParT to ILD full simulation dataset to aim at improving the performance of flavor tagging.